wp-plugins/rating-widget/readme.txt

 Help us translate the widget into more languages at - http://rating-widget.com/help-translate/

-Help us to enrich Rating-Widget customization by adding more ratings designs at - http://rating-widget.com/contribute-rating-design/
+Help us to enrich Rating-Widget customization by adding more thumb & star ratings designs at - http://rating-widget.com/contribute-rating-design/

 Follow us on **Twitter** to keep up with the latest updates [Rating-Widget](http://twitter.com/ratingwidget) AND/OR